Everyone knows that brake pads and brake discs are some of the most important parts of any car. But how many of us know how much they cost?

 A set of two brake pads cost £45.79 on average.

-This means that you will pay a different amount depending on what brake pads need replacing.
+This means that you will pay a different amount depending on which brake pads need replacing.

 Front Brake Pads